Give People What They WantSep 17, 2021

 It’s time to be directive!
 Respectful, but directive.
 You don’t have to have all of the answers, you just need to be clear about what’s important and what’s not important and say it often.
-This may not be intuitive but in times of crisis people look for guidance, clarity and purpose from their leaders.
-Ambiguity and uncertainty over a long period creates decision fatigue and anxiety.
+This may not be intuitive but in times of crisis, people look for guidance, clarity, and purpose from their leaders.
+Ambiguity and uncertainty over a long period create decision fatigue and anxiety.
 In crisis situations, what’s important is less clear to the workforce and they often spend more time debating that than creating value.

 The more you can settle these questions and give them something constructive to do, the better.

 For more on psychological safety, social capital, and their relationship to Joy at Work, click here.